micahmo/twitch2tuner/README.md

 ```

 If you'd like to locally test the exact command that is run for a given utility, see the code [here](https://github.com/micahmo/twitch2tuner/blob/cf30f3e12c4906e7e0eb422cf86e9acef384d52a/twitch2tuner/StreamUtility.cs#L71) and [here](https://github.com/micahmo/twitch2tuner/blob/cf30f3e12c4906e7e0eb422cf86e9acef384d52a/twitch2tuner/StreamUtility.cs#L49).

+### Unraid

+To run the container on Unraid, you can use the Docker template from this repository.
+* In Unraid, navigate to the Docker tab.
+At the bottom, add `https://github.com/micahmo/twitch2tuner` on a new line to the list of template repositories.
+Save.
+* At the bottom, choose Add Container.
+From the template dropdown, choose `twitch2tuner`.
+* Fill out the rest of the options as desired.

 ## Plex